pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 One famous example of this is the [2017 Equifax Data Breach](https://republicans-oversight.house.gov/wp-content/uploads/2018/12/Equifax-Report.pdf).
 You can read the report, but here’s my TLDR:

 > The web server was running Apache Struts containing a critical RCE vulnerability.
 Attackers used this RCE to drop web shells which they used to gain access to sensitive data and exfiltrate the data.
-Around 30 different web shells was used in the breach.
+Around 30 different web shells were used in the breach.

 See the following resources: